bfh-proj1-sumfrie/backend/README.md

 If you need to rebuild e.g. after adding new dependencies run `docker-compose up --build` to trigger a container rebuild

+When building the containers the database will automatically be populated with test data.

 ## CI/CD
 This project is automatically tested and linted on Travis CI.
 It uses flake8 for linting.
 To run the linting process install flake8 and run it as follows: